mining-visualizer/Mining-Visualizer/README.md

 * **Target** - the upper 64 bits of the current network Target.
 If your miner finds a hash value *lower* than the target, you will become the miner of the next block, and receive the appropriate reward.
 * **Best Hash**: the upper 64 bits of the best hash found by your mining rigs, since you last mined a block.
 Remember, lower is better.

-**Note:** - I was mining on the ETC network when I took these screenshots, which has a much lower difficulty level.

 #### Network